 Things That Make Women Feel Guilty

-Expressing emotions
+Expressing Emotions

 Being independent is often misunderstood as being a tough nut to crack.
 Contrary to this conception, being mentally strong requires a balance between our emotions.
 Women must allow themselves to openly feel upset, angry, jealous, or any other feelings perceived as 'negative' or 'weak'.
-Moreover, women must also embrace the freedom to demand what they want, make the first move, or show what they like without the fear of judgement.
+Moreover, women must also embrace the freedom to demand what they want, make the first move, or show what they like without the fear of judgment.

 Asking for help